+After $28 million in renovations, it’s no wonder this amazing museum’s new tagline is “Bigger, Better, Bolder!”
 A space designed for inquisitive children, the Minnesota Children’s Museum does not believe in “do not touch” signs, and kids can discover Minnesota’s unique habitats up close without leaving downtown St. Paul.
 Imagination and fun collide in highly interactive exhibits that put immersive Minnesota environments like forests, prairies and wetlands under one kid-controlled roof.
 Emphasizing learning through play and hands-on experience, the exhibits allow kids to crawl, color, build and use their imagination.
-From Habitot, a play area geared toward younger children, to Earth World, which allows young learners to explore different environments, the museum has something for kids of all ages.
-The museum also features a variety of traveling exhibits each season; past exhibits have included Arthur’s World, featuring an interactive Elwood City (from the beloved children’s show Arthur) and Broken?
-Fix It!, teaching aspiring engineers how to put things back together.

 The Scramble is perhaps the perfect place for your children to burn off that extra energy scampering up a four-story vertical adventure, with two climbing towers, a spiral slide and a netted catwalk suspended more than 40 feet high.
 Fear of heights got you worried?
 Fear not, and head over to the action-packed Super Awesome Adventures exhibit featuring a ninja laser maze, carpet skate park (what?!?), balance boards and a green-screen climbing wall.